jamesmh/PersonalBlog/source/_drafts/Scalable-Task-Scheduling-In-Net-Core-Coravel.md

 # Santa's Needs

-Santa is an intermediate developer but is learning the ins-and-outs of .NET Core.
-His system needed to be robust in terms of security but also with a focus on ease of development.
+Santa is an intermediate developer but has been learning the ins-and-outs of .NET Core.
+His system needed to be robust in terms of security and ease of development.

 He had decided that .NET Core was the best choice when considering these criteria.